 Fault finding, not fact finding reviews

 We talked about frequent reviews that focus primarily on the quantitative side of your review process.
 Now let’s look at the qualitative aspect of reviews.
 There are many ways to conduct your reviews.
-From an OKR standpoint, we are encouraged to stretch.
-But if we make the review process too much about problems and finger pointing it will dampen the mood and will encourage the sandbagging culture.
+From an OKR implementation standpoint, we are encouraged to stretch.
+But if we make the review process too much about problems and finger-pointing, it will dampen the mood and will encourage the sandbagging culture.

 The reviews should focus on identifying and removing bottlenecks, dependencies and other constraints so that your team can plough through and move forward.
 Identify resource shortages and either recognize or help solve the shortage.
 So you could make it more fact-finding and figuring out how that could be resolved would be the way to handle this.